GNOME/pango/docs/migrating.md

 ---

 Pango 2 is a major new version of Pango that breaks both API and ABI compared to Pango 1.x.
+Therefore, some porting is required when switching an application from Pango 1 to Pango 2.
 Thankfully, most of the changes are not hard to adapt to.

 ## Preparation in Pango 1.x

 The steps outlined in the following sections assume that your application is working with a recent version of Pango 1.x, such as Pango 1.50.
 If you are using an older version of Pango, you should first get your application to build and work with Pango 1.50.

 ### Do not use deprecated symbols